xenloops/securityKB/ai_llm.md

 * Identify the risks and possible harms associated with LLM-generated content, and clearly communicate these risks and limitations to users.

 ## Access Controls

+Robust access controls are critical to limit LLM usage to authorized personnel and systems.
+Implementing clear permissions and multi-factor authentication (where possible) ensures sensitive data are accessible only to those with explicit clearance.

 * Enforce strict user authentication and access controls to prevent unauthorized interactions with the AI/LLM system.
 This reduces the risk of misuse or exposure to malicious actors.
 * Safeguard APIs used to interact with LLMs by implementing HTTPS protocols, API keys, rate limiting, and activity logging to prevent abuse or unauthorized access.